15 Outrageous facts about Aussie animals you can see in the wild near Melbourne

 The plan to kill the bats was eventually dropped, with the council turning to the less brutal plan of using loud music (even banging pots and pans) to scare the 30,000 bats out of the Gardens.
 They eventually obliged and settled in Yarra Bend Park where they remain today.

-Fortunately, our Sunrise Wildlife Adventure Tour and Sunset Wildlife & Winery Adventure (coming soon!) include a stop in Yarra Park to see the Flying Foxes in their new home oblivious to the kerfuffle they caused 20 years ago.
+Fortunately, our Wild Melbourne Sunrise Adventure include a stop in Yarra Park to see the Flying Foxes in their new home oblivious to the kerfuffle they caused 20 years ago.

 9. Echidnas Are Just Plain Weird (but wonderful)